CamSoper/camsoper.github.io/portfolio.md

 In addition to hosting developer-focused content, I’ve appeared on **On .NET** to showcase my IoT projects with .NET.

 - **BBQ, Bots, and .NET Core**
-  *A fun and technical deep dive into using .NET for BBQ automation, integrating IoT, and building smarter cooking experiences.*
+  *A fun and technical deep dive into using .NET for BBQ automation.*
   [Watch on YouTube](https://www.youtube.com/watch?v=4kJGRuXZ4kg)

 - **Home Automation with Hubitat and .NET Core**
-  *Exploring how .NET Core can power home automation solutions with Hubitat, bringing intelligence to everyday devices.*
+  *Exploring how .NET Core can power home automation solutions with Hubitat.*
   [Watch on YouTube](https://www.youtube.com/watch?v=FyVmAxuc32M)